Mindgreppers/lifemaker_web/content/_index.md

 [Read more](/about-the-proposal)

-#### This is our opportunity to transform and contribute
+##### [IMPORTANT] Introduction to the Proposals by Prof. Ganesh Bagaria
+A series of lectures, questions and answers giving holistic perspective on the nature of life as humans and the key to harmonious living.
+These videos were shot during one of his workshops at IIT Kanpur.

+> You can find all the lectures with QnA in [this youtube playlist](https://www.youtube.com/watch?v=E1STJoXCXUU&list=PLKDfuUlbRCEbe1oj21ih9ECA78R_l8d3-).
+Find more videos on our [videos page](/videos)

-_Every human's deepest inspiration is to live with a feeling of harmony, happiness and fulfillment in continuity.
+Every human's deepest aspiration is to live with a feeling of harmony, happiness and fulfillment in continuity.
+For experiencing harmony as human being, family and society, the following three is a must have in each individual

+* understanding and experience of Self as Human and Existence as Co-existence,
+* justful work, behavior and right feelings in relationships
+* shared prosperity with rest of human family and nature.

 Humankind's need is a social culture, environment and tradition that fosters the same, in a way naturally acceptable to every human being.
-These proposals are about this only._
+These proposals are about this only.

 > Shall you wish to understand, join and contribute in any way, please get in touch

 ### The approach